American University of Beirut

 Rights and Responsibilities

-AUB students have the right to
+AUB students with disabilities have the right to:

-• respectful treatment by all community members and
+• respectful treatment by all community members

 • reasonable confidentiality of information in relation to their disability

-AUB students have the responsibility to
+AUB students with disabilities have the responsibility to:

-• achieve and maintain a satisfactory academic standard, regularly attend classes, manage their time, submit assignments, and regularly communicate with faculty members and AEO when needed;
+• achieve and maintain a satisfactory academic standard, regularly attend classes, manage their time, submit assignments, and regularly communicate with faculty members and AEO when needed

-• disclose their disability to the university by applying and registering with the AEO early in the semester;
+• disclose their disability to the AEO

-• provide the required documentation to support their request for accommodations;
+• provide the required documentation to support their request for accommodations

-• discuss their letter of accommodations and its applicability in every course, once issued, with each professor;
+• discuss their letter of accommodations and its applicability in every course, once issued, with each professor

-• regularly check their AUB emails for any messages or notices from the AEO;
+• regularly check their AUB emails for any messages or notices from the AEO

-• contact the AEO immediately in case of any issues related to the letter of accommodations;
+• contact the AEO immediately in case of any issues related to the letter of accommodations

-• meet course requirements and standards as set on the course syllabus;
+• meet course requirements and standards as set on the course syllabus

 • meet AEO deadlines and